apache/apisix/README.md

 ```

 - Integration with APISIX
-Copy the compiled files under `/dist` directory to the apisix `/dashboard` directory,
+Copy the compiled files under `/dist` directory to the `apisix/dashboard` directory,
 open `http://127.0.0.1:9080/apisix/dashboard/` in the browser.
 Do not need to fill the user name and password, log in directly.